pstadler1990/IW_MPL/README.md

 `IType: PIANO`
 assigns the piano instrument to your current instrument block.

+However, you can modify each of your variables by prepending the `const` keyword, like:
+`const MyVar: 3`
+A constant can only be assigned once and never changed again.

 ## Comments
 You can write comments by using a semicolon.